florismeester/Abe/README.md

 through email and syslog.
 It uses filesystem watches for detecting changes.
-Some more work has to be done on the loadable kernel modules checks and several network checks. (definetly not ellegant)
+Some more work has to be done on the loadable kernel modules checks and several network port checks. (definitely not ellegant)

 BTW it's far from finished, but it works....